St.Petersburg

 St. Petersburg: Jewish St. Petersburg

-• "History and culture of the Jewish people on the territory of Russia" - an exhibition in The Russian Museum of Ethnography.
-This exhibition is considered to be a first step to basing a separate museum of Jewish culture.
-The tour of the exhibition will take from 45 min to 1 hour and will be conducted by the specialist of the Museum.
+• "History and culture of the Jewish people on the territory of Russia" Ц an exhibition in The Russian Museum of Ethnography.
+The idea of this exhibition was announced by the President of the Russian Federation Vladimir Putin during the meeting with the Prime Minister of Israel Ariel Sharon in 2003.
+The exhibition is considered to be the first step towards opening a separate museum of Jewish culture.
+The tour of the exhibition will take from 45 min to 1 hour and will be conducted by a specialist of the Museum.
 You can find more information about the exhibition here.

 You can find more information about the Jewish Community of St. Petersburg here.